ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

      Origin   ValueOrigin
  }
  ```
-* "R" from CRUD, implementing operation to read all the values in the scope of
+* "R" from CRUD, implements the operation to read the real-time snapshot of the
-  the descriptor, truly configured in the SB plane at that moment
+  SB plane configuration for all values in descriptor's scope
 * it is a key operation for state reconciliation (or as we call it - "resync"),
-  as it gives KVScheduler the ability to refresh it's view of SB and determine
+  as it gives the KVScheduler the ability to refresh it's view of the SB and
-  the sequence of `Create`/`Update`/`Delete` operations needed to get the actual
+  determine the sequence of `Create`/`Update`/`Delete` operations needed to get
-  state (SB) in-sync with the desired state (NB)
+  the actual state (SB) in-sync with the intended state (NB)
 * it is optional in the sense that, if not provided, it is assumed that the
   `Retrieve` operation is not supported and therefore the state of SB for the
   given value type cannot be refreshed and will be assumed to be up-to-date
-  (but especially after an agent restart this might not be the case)
+  (note that in particular after an agent restart this might not be the case)
-* input argument `correlate` represents the non-derived values currently created
+* the input argument `correlate` represents the non-derived values currently created
   or getting applied as viewed from the northbound/scheduler point of view:
     - startup resync: `correlate` = values received from NB to be applied
 	- run-time/downstream resync: `correlate` = cached values taken and applied